Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Ideation/Project Refinement/Project Proposal.md

 	1. Morphology will be categorised into undeveloped land, residential land and built urban land, with information on the population density
 	2. Water scarcity will be a binary input

-		1. Determine relationship between morphology, population density and water scarcity, using a chi-squared test
+		1. Determine relationship between morphology, population density and water scarcity
 ## Datasets

 - Google Earth - can extract information from timeline, quality of information worsens as you go back in time, extracting urban morphological information will be difficult